programminghistorian/ph-submissions/lessons/fetch-and-parse-data-with-openrefine.md

 [GREL array functions](https://github.com/OpenRefine/OpenRefine/wiki/GREL-Array-Functions) provide a powerful way to manipulate text data and can be used to finish processing the sonnets.
 Any string value can be turned into an array using the `split()` function by providing the character or expression that separates the items (basically the opposite of `join()`).

-In the sonnets each line ends with `<br>`, providing a convenient separator for splitting.
+In the sonnets each line ends with `<br />`, providing a convenient separator for splitting.
-The expression `value.split("<br>")` will create an array of the lines of each sonnet.
+The expression `value.split("<br />")` will create an array of the lines of each sonnet.
 Index numbers and slices can then be used to populate new columns.
 Keep in mind that Refine will not output an array directly to a cell.
 Be sure to select one element from the array using an index number or convert it back to a string with `join()`.